Tomatillo Salsa Recipe

-This Mexican-style Avocado Tomatillo Salsa is a smoky, spicy, tangy, yet sweet condiment that you’ll want to eat by the spoonful!
-With a wave of freshness in every bite, you’ll be whipping up this wholesome salsa verde whenever you get the chance.
+This Mexican-style Tomatillo Salsa recipe is a smoky, spicy, tangy, yet sweet dip that you’ll want to eat by the spoonful!
+With delicious freshness in every bite, you’ll be whipping up this wholesome salsa verde whenever you get the chance.

 An overhead shot of salsa verde being stirred by a wooden spoon

 You’re about to start going through tortilla chips at a record pace.
-This quick and easy tomatillo salsa is insanely refreshing!
-From the creamy avocado to the juicy grilled corn, each ingredient charms your taste buds with a new layer of flavor.
+This quick and easy chunky tomatillo salsa recipe is insanely refreshing!
+From the creamy avocado to the juicy grilled corn, every ingredient brings its own little magic.
+Simple, fresh, and ridiculously good together!

 A wooden spoon stirring a bowl of homemade avocado green salsa